tikei/CarND-Term1-P2/project_writeup.md

 * Which parameters were tuned?
 How were they adjusted and why?

-I initially used a lower learning rate, however, I then introduced a more aggressive rate and early stopping with a learning rate schedule (halving the learing rate, when the accuracy does not improve over the last n epochs)
+I initially used a lower learning rate, however, I then introduced a more aggressive rate and early stopping with a learning rate schedule (halving the learing rate, when the accuracy does not improve over the last n epochs) .

+The number of epochs was increased from originally 20 to 30 epochs.
+However early stopping is achieved at around 15 epochs.

 Adjusting the regularization rate did not significantly improve the results.